pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1215 Great Weekend

+In Mexico we had a large weekend because the Monday is Mexican holiday, I continue reading the Security Engineering book, but I start to read the Make it Stick book, I discovery this book in a Python YouTube channel.
+This book teach how you must study if you like to remember the important concepts in any book, course, topic, etc. When I was start to read this book some thoughts in my mind do a click.
+Well I need to start to apply this knowledge when finish to read it.

 ##### Day 1213 Big Effort's

 Today I continue to practice coding with Python and pandas, I use pandas library to create CSV reports and JSON objects.
 This days I practice a lot with manipulate CSV files.
 I had problems with Java and Apache Spark , I need to explore more Apache Spark.